Eugene Gilkes

-Eugene Albert Emery Gilkes (born 1962), is a male former athlete who competed for England.
+Eugene Albert Emery Gilkes (born 5 March 1962), is a male former athlete who competed for England.

-Athletics career
+Biography

 Gilkes represented England in the decathlon event, at the 1986 Commonwealth Games in Edinburgh, Scotland.
 Four years later he represented England and won a bronze medal, at the 1990 Commonwealth Games in Auckland, New Zealand.

-He became the national champion in 1988 after winning the AAA Championships.
+Gilkes became the British decathlon champion after winning the British AAA Championships title at the 1988 AAA Championships.

+And during the sixth series of Gladiators (1997), he served as "Official Timekeeper" to Referee John Anderson.